Business Insight

 • necessary to prevent a serious threat to life, health, or safety

-• (Exemptions include journalists and persons under 18 years old)
+• (Exemptions include journalists, law enforcement, government agencies, State and Territory authorities, and persons under 18 years old)

 Available remedies: